microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/Before the HOL - Securing the IoT end-to-end.md

     ![The above information is entered in the form, and I agree to the terms and conditions stated above and Purchase are selected and highlighted at the bottom.](media/beforehol-image4.png "Terms and conditions form")

-14. The deployment will take 15-25 minutes to complete.
+14. The deployment will take 25-35 minutes to complete.
 To view the progress, select the **Deployments** link, then select the **Microsoft.Template** deployment.

     - As part of the deployment, you will see the following items created:

+       - Windows 10 (Gen2) virtual machine running HyperV with virtual TPM enabled Ubuntu image

        - Azure Data Lake Storage account